- Research

 By applying the transformation (10) into Eq.
 (8) we get the polynomial

 A simple procedure to determine the existence of roots with negative real parts is needed according to Lemmas 3.1 and 3.2.
 Routh’s criterion is a simple method of determining the number of these roots.
-The coefficients of w’s and all powers from w 3 to w 0 must be present in the characteristic equation.
+The coefficients of w’s and all powers from to must be present in the characteristic equation.
 A necessary but not sufficient condition for stable roots is that all coefficients in (11) must be positive.
-If any coefficients, other than 1+a+c, are zero or if all the coefficients do not have the same sign, then there are pure imaginary roots or roots with positive real parts and the equation is not asymptotically stable.
+If any coefficients, other than , are zero or if all the coefficients do not have the same sign, then there are pure imaginary roots or roots with positive real parts and the equation is not asymptotically stable.
 Thus

 The coefficients of the characteristic equation are arranged in the pattern shown in the first rows of the following Routhian array.
 These coefficients are then used to evaluate the rest of the constants to complete the array.